gameplays12303/CraftOS2/README.md

-# customOS--CC
+# CraftOS2
-this is a custom opperating system for computercraft/Tweaked, it depends on the BIOS--CC program to install first install the custom BIOS as definded then download the document containin the program it will handle the reset
+this is a upgraded OS for computercraft/Tweaked, it depends on the BIOS--CC program to install first install the custom BIOS as definded then download the CraftOS2.ins the Bios it will handle the reset

-if OS is already in stalled go the the select menu (function key) and manually select the document
+if OS is already installed go the the select boot_menu and manually install follow BIOS install commands for installing OS